HOA/COA Security And Safety

 It’s best to hire a professional to conduct the security assessment.
 Typically, it can cost anywhere from $1,500 to $5,000, depending on the scope and scale of the inspection.
 The association should also include the cost of personnel and equipment, which isn’t included in the price.

-3. Create a Safety Committee
+2. Create a Safety Committee

 A good way to improve neighborhood security is by starting a safety committee.
 This committee will be dedicated to discussing possible security measures and identifying responsibilities.
 Its members can conduct inspections, analyze potential missing elements, and work with the budget committee to implement security measures.

-4. Form an HOA Neighborhood Watch
+3. Form a Neighborhood Watch

 A neighborhood watch consists of several residents who take turns patrolling the community.
 They look for suspicious activity and post warnings on community websites and social media pages.
 This not only engages the residents but also keeps the community safe and deters criminals.

-5. Install a Security System
+4. Install a Security System

 Security systems like gates, CCTVs, and motion detectors are all great ways to improve HOA security.
 Remember to identify where best to position these systems and ensure they cover all the common areas.
 It’s best not to leave any blind spots to deter criminal activity.